canbooo/experiment-design/docs/source/orthogonal_sampling.rst

     :align: center

 .. warning::
-    Note that th.. code above may take a long time to run.
+    Note that the code above may take a long time to run.
 The reason behind this is the number of optimization steps taken by :class:`.OrthogonalSamplingDesigner` especially in lower sample setting (:math:`\leq 128`) as the optimization has a high impact on the quality of the resulting |DoE|.
 You can choose a smaller :code:`step` value (the default is 20000 for :code:`sample_size` :math:`\leq 128` and `2000` otherwise) or even set it to 1 or less to avoid